janekfleper/typst-fancy-units/docs/manual.typ

 #configure(num-transform: relative-uncertainties)
 ```

-=== Grouping <unit-examples-grouping>
 For a single number with relative uncertainties or a direct customization of the `num()` function, use one of the lines in the following snippet

-You can group units with parentheses or (curly) brackets.
-A single pair of parentheses will _silently_ group the units, only the second pair is actually included in the formatted output.
-This replicates the behaviour of parentheses in a fraction in math mode.
-Brackets and (curly) brackets are always included in the formatted output.
 ```typ
 #num(transform: relative-uncertainties)[0.9+-0.1]
 #let my-num = num.with(transform: relative-uncertainties)
 ```

-Since brackets `[]` are also the macro for `content`, this can sometimes lead to unexpected behaviour.
-This is just something to keep in mind if you absolutely have to use brackets in a unit.
 ==== Parameters

-#my-tidy.show-example-table(
-  columns: (
-    (per-mode: "power"),
-    (per-mode: "fraction"),
-    (per-mode: "slash"),
 #let func-relative-uncertainties = (
   name: "relative-uncertainties",
   description: "Convert all uncertainties to relative ones",